michaelhiggins8/Amatle.com/README.md

 Amatle.com is a web app that answers user questions about Homeowners Association (HOA) rules.

 This service uses LangChain, OpenAI, and pgvector.
-Users can choose from three HOA documents and ask questions like “How many dogs can I have?”
+Admin accounts can upload documents member accounts can ask questions such as “How many dogs can I have?”

 Live Site: [https://amatle.com](https://amatle.com)
 Hosted on AWS